Pancreatitis in Dogs: Symptoms You Should Watch for and What to Do Next

 Symptoms of Pancreatitis

-6. Dehydration.
+- Dehydration.
 You can check this by lifting up her skin.
-If it sinks back slowly she is already dehydrated.
+If it sinks back slowly, she is already dehydrated.

 The pancreas normally stays quiet and does its job, releasing insulin to keep the blood sugar normal and helping to digest food.
 You might notice the symptoms of pancreatitis when:

-1. Your dog has been “dumpster diving” or you give her a fatty meal like the skin off of the turkey at Thanksgiving.
+- Your dog has been “dumpster diving,” or you give her a fatty meal like the skin off of the turkey at Thanksgiving.

-3. Your dog is hit by a car or kicked in the belly.
+- Your dog is hit by a car or kicked in the belly.
 Her pancreas is traumatized and starts leaking enzymes into her belly.
+Your dog´s liver can also be affected at this point.

-5. Your dog is on a new medication; some antibiotics, chemotherapy drugs, and seizure control drugs can affect the pancreas.
-If you have any questions about new meds your dog is taking contact your veterinarian.
+- Your dog is on a new medication; some antibiotics, chemotherapy drugs, and seizure control drugs can affect the pancreas.
+If you have any questions about new meds your dog is taking, contact your veterinarian.

-6. Your dog has another disease like diabetes, Cushings, or hypothyroidism.
+- Your dog has another disease like diabetes, Cushing's, or hypothyroidism.

-7. Your dog is on a diet that causes her pancreas to over-react and produce too many enzymes.
-Some holistic veterinarians believe that corn based diets are most likely to do this.
+- Your dog is on a diet that causes her pancreas to over-react and produce too many enzymes.
+Some holistic veterinarians believe that corn-based diets are most likely to do this.

 How will we recognize pancreatitis and treat it?

-If your dog has a lot of symptoms of pancreatitis, your vet will recommend bloodwork to check for inflammation and enzymes, evaluation of the urine (a urinalysis), and maybe even x-rays or an ultrasound.
+If your dog has the symptoms of pancreatitis that I described above, the first thing you need to do is take her to your regular vet for an exam and bloodwork.
+Your vet will recommend the bloodwork to check for inflammation and enzymes, evaluation of the urine (a urinalysis), and maybe need to take x-rays or perform an ultrasound.

-To treat it, your vet will want to:
+To treat your dog suffering from pancreatitis, your vet will want to:

 Cheap food with a lot of carbohydrates (that raise the blood sugar) might be one of the causes of pancreatitis.
 You may be causing your dog problems by putting these foods it into your dog´s bowl each night.